 The site provides information about the known issues and maintenance activities in progress by Microsoft for each Office 365 environment.
 It’s a good habit to always keep it at hand, since it might spare you long (and worthless) troubleshooting sessions on Skype for Business trying to pinpoint a problem that is actually taking place at the server level.

 What other problems do you experience with Skype for Business?
-Share your questions with us in the comments and we’ll do our best to diagnose them.
+Contact us and we’ll do our best to diagnose them.